wangziyuan66/IL-AD/README.md

 can_base_idx means the mapping from alphabet labels in the hdf5 files to canonical labels(**default** 0123 ATGC).
 For example, for a hdf5 whose labels are ACm(5mC)h(5hmC)GT, the can_base_idx should be 01123.

+After generating fasta file containing mod base we can use `modbase_tag.py` to write ML/MM tag into the bam file.
+We can merge ML/MM tags from different bams containing different kinds of modifications using `merge_bam.py`.

+After these process, we can visualize the per site results from the bam file using `samtools mpileup`.

 ### RNA splicing

 ### tRNA specific processing